OpenIDC/mod_auth_openidc/README.md

     Require claim hd:<your-domain>

+The above is an authorization example of matching a string literal against a provided claim.
+Since version 1.6.1rc2 you can also use regular expressions to match claim values by using `claim~<expression>` instead of `claim:<literal>`, e.g.:

+    Require claim "name~\w+ Jones$"

+to match all users with last name Jones (in this case the equivalent of `Require claim family_name:Jones`).

 ###Sample Config for Multiple OpenID Connect Providers

 Sample configuration for multiple OpenID Connect providers, which triggers OP